saurabhchaudhary05/-Smart-Healthcare-Assistant-Multi-Agent-AI-System-/README.md

-# 🩺 Smart Healthcare Assistant (multi-agent system)
+# 🩺 Smart Healthcare Assistant (multi-agent AI system)

 A multi-agent AI-powered healthcare assistant designed to help users understand their health symptoms, receive simple medical explanations, get lifestyle advice, and manage health reminders — all in an easy and automated way.